thisconnect/fildes/readme.md

 - creates a directories if flag is `w`, `w+`, `a` or `a+`
 - uses no magic
 - promises useful methods, for `copy`, `mkdir`, `rmdir`, etc.
-- a very popular fs module uses deprecated `fs.exists()` which should not be used…
+- some very popular node modules use `fs.exists()` which is deprecated…

 > `fs.exists()` should not be used to check if a file exists before calling `fs.open()`.
 Doing so introduces a race condition since other processes may change the file's state between the two calls.
 Instead, user code should call `fs.open()` directly and handle the error raised if the file is non-existent.